djanderson/riscv-5stage-simulator/README.md

   [travis-badge]: https://travis-ci.org/djanderson/riscv-5stage-simulator.svg?branch=master
   [docs-link]: https://djanderson.github.io/riscv-5stage-simulator
   [docs-badge]: https://img.shields.io/badge/docs-available-brightgreen.svg

 RISC-V 5-Stage Pipeline Simulator is a 32-bit integer instruction set architecture (ISA) and pipelining RISC-V simulator written in Rust.
-It was written for ECEN 4593 - Computer Organization at the University of Colorado - Boulder.
 The simulator is based on the design in the book Computer Organization and Design RISC-V Edition by Patterson and Hennessy.

 ## Quickstart